eslint/eslint/docs/src/extend/custom-processors.md

         // This processor will be applied to `*.md` files automatically.
         // Also, you can use this processor as "plugin-id/.md" explicitly.
         ".md": {
             preprocess(text, filename) { /* ... */ },
             postprocess(messageLists, filename) { /* ... */ }
         }
+        // This processor will not be applied to any files automatically.
+        // To use this processor, you must explicitly specify it
+        // in your configuration as "plugin-id/markdown".
+       "markdown": {
+            preprocess(text, filename) { /* ... */ },
+            postprocess(messageLists, filename) { /* ... */ }
+        }